google/app-reporting-pack/docs/installation-guide.md

 * **skan_schema_input_table** - source SKAN schema name.
 If the schema wasn’t provided during the initial deployment, it can be set here
 * **skan_mode.mode** - should be “table” if skan_schema_input_table is provided.
 Otherwise it’s “placeholder”
 * **has_skan** - whether to extract SKAN reports.
 By default it’s true
-* **incremental** - whether to accumulate historical performance.
-By default it’s true.
-If set to false, then ARP will not preserve data for the dates earlier than the beginning of the reporting window.
-In this case it’s recommended to select a wider reporting window.